jymbocala/jymbocala/README.md

 I am a web developer who enjoys learning new technologies, frameworks, and concepts.
 I strive to be a better developer each day.

 - 📍 Melbourne, Australia.
-- 🌱: Currently, I am learning React, and developing a Travel App.
+- 🌱: Currently, I am deep diving into React.
-- 🎾: When I am not coding, I like to play tennis, eat sour mangoes, and watching Survivor.
+- 🎾: When I am not coding, I enjoy playing tennis, eating sour mangoes, and watching Survivor.
 - 📧: How to reach me: <jym.bocala@gmail.com>

 <h3 align="left">Connect with me:</h3>